We’d love to have you aboard!

 In addition to the personal and social rewards of volunteering, History Center volunteers enjoy numerous benefits including free parking while volunteering, ongoing learning opportunities, appreciation events, and program discounts.

 Fill out the volunteer application at the link below.
 After you submit your application, a TBHC staff member will contact you to arrange for an interview.

-For general volunteer information and for adult volunteers, contact Nancy Dalence, Curator of Education, at [email protected] or 813-675-8983.
+For general volunteer information and for adult volunteers, contact Nancy Dalence, Director of Education, at [email protected] or 813-675-8983.

-For all teen volunteer and Teen Council information, contact Amanda Hoffman, Youth and Family Programs Coordinator, at [email protected], or 813-675-8987.
+For all teen volunteer and Teen Council information, contact Amanda Hoffman, Program Manager, at [email protected], or 813-675-8987.